-We believe students can change the world. optiMize unleashes that potential by creating inspiring environments for students to take action on self-directed projects that work toward a better future.
-As technology takes increasingly takes over our lives, we believe in the value of getting together in person to make things happen.
+We believe students can change the world. optiMize unleashes that potential by creating inspiring environments for students to take action on self-directed projects that work toward a just and sustainable world.

 Jeff Sorensen, Tim Pituch, Angelle Kettlewell, and Michael Maiorano co-founded optiMize in 2012 while they were students at Michigan.
 Since then, optiMize has become a supportive community for students and mentors working collaboratively.
-We're now 2000 students strong and growing, and new people join us every day!
+We're now 2500 strong and growing—and new people join us every day!

 Each summer, we fund student teams to work full-time on their projects as optiMize Fellows.
 These teams are already making a big impact: Since we funded them with their first-ever $5000 in 2013, the Michigan Urban Farming Initiative has transformed a city block and provided fresh produce to thousands of Detroit residents.
 ReSource Fund created a financial coaching model that the United Way picked up and scaled across our county.
 Blueprints for Pangaea has distributed more than $2 million of wasted medical supplies to hospitals in need.
 These are just a few examples—in total, we’ve funded 65 student-led project teams over five cohorts.